An Update to the Model for Understanding Inpatient AggressionAnna Quinn

 Now it reflects what we know from prison settings too.

-As senior lecturer in forensic mental health nursing, Dr Tess Maguire explains the MUIA guides Forensicare’s practice when it comes to understanding aggressive acts and implementing initiatives to prevent and reduce them.
+As senior lecturer in forensic mental health nursing, Dr Tess Maguire explains the MUIA guides Forensicare’s practice when it comes to understanding aggression and implementing initiatives to prevent them.

 “The model can assist staff to structure efforts to reduce aggression both at the unit and broader organisational level and contributes to a safer environment for everyone,” Dr Maguire said.